Code-Institute-Submissions/DADEVFA-Milestone1_NovResub/README.md

 ### Overall:
 - Navigation bar is the same, except on the Homepage, since the hero image is still visible underneath it.
+It also contains the hamburger constantly.
+It makes the design less corporate, and more discrete, allowing focus to be on Songspage, even on desktop.

 - Footer is same through out the website.

 - All buttons have similar design with hover functionality to make them stand out from their environment.